 Health Needs – Physical & Mental Health

-There may be times where due to illness, physical or mental health needs, a child or young person will struggle to attend school full time, part time or even at all.
+There may be times where due to illness, physical or mental health needs, a child or young person will struggle to attend school full-time, part-time or even at all.

 Where absence escalates and pupils miss 10% or more of school (equivalent to 1 day or more a fortnight across a full school year), schools and local authorities are expected to work together to put additional targeted support in place to remove any barriers to attendance and reengage these pupils.
 In doing so, schools should sensitively consider some of the reasons for absence and understand the importance of school as a place of safety and support for children who might be facing difficulties, rather than reaching immediately for punitive approaches.
 Sect 85 Working together to improve school attendance